YuukanOO/uniformcss.com/get-started/introduction/installation.md

 npm run uniform:compile
 ```

 > By default Uniform **npm build scripts** will output to the root directory.
 To change the output destination, specify the location in `package.json`.
-For more info on other build commands refer to the page on <a class="hover:underline" href="/get-started/build-scripts/">build scripts</a>.
+For more info on other build commands refer to the page on <a class="hover.underline" href="/get-started/build-scripts/">build scripts</a>.

 <div class="mb-10"></div>